 For a few cute post-preschool gardening books, we love these as well:

 As adults, we understand how much goes unseen in the garden.
-Up in the Garden and Down in the Dirt: (Spring Books for Kids, Gardening for Kids, Preschool Science Books, Children’s Nature Books), by Kate Messner (Ages 5-8), gives the stage to the earthworms and insects that help make gardens such a vibrant and life-sustaining part of our world.
+Up in the Garden and Down in the Dirt, by Kate Messner, gives the stage to the earthworms and insects that help make gardens such a vibrant and life-sustaining part of our world.

-In the Garden, by Emma Giuliani (Ages 8-12), is simply beautiful.
-This lift-the-flaps book is filled with marvelous details and exciting stories.
+In the Garden, by Emma Giuliani, is simply beautiful.
+This lift-the-flap book is filled with marvelous details and exciting stories.
 Kirkus Reviews called the book “visually and conceptually idyllic.”
 There’s plenty for young readers to discover in this gorgeous gardening book.